tarmo888/bbfm/README.md

 This is the repo for the "byteball for web merchant payment gateway" back office.
+Requires php 7+ and Mysql 5+

 # *Public website*
 bbfm_www directory

-# *includes files*
+# *included files*

 */var/www/bbfm_xfiles/bbfm_conf.php* : configuration file